arturo-source/find-duplicates/README.md

 ## How it works

 1. Select a folder to scan
-2. The app groups files by size, then compares the first 4KB of each file with matching sizes
+2. The app groups files by size, then compares files with matching sizes using CRC32 hashing
 3. Duplicates are displayed in a tree view grouped by directory

 ## Features

+- Quick scan (first 4KB) or full file comparison
+- Minimum file size filter to skip small files
 - Configurable ignore patterns
 - Tree view of duplicates grouped by folder

-## TODO

-- [ ] Optimize RAM usage for large file sets — currently loads all file paths and first 4KB of every file into memory.
-Use iterators/lazy evaluation instead.
+- Click any file path to open its folder in the file explorer

 ## Build